Guests arrive/transfer to their homestay accommodation

 •Transport: To complete the itinerary.

 •Breakfasts: for each day of the tour, except the arrival day.

-•Local guide: throughout.
+•Local English-speaking guide throughout.

 •All entrance fees as per itinerary